jbnam/twists/README.md

 ## 2) Data Conversion and Sample Data Archived

 Considering the cloud storage limit of Zenodo, the raw output data obtained by twists_clve are converted into Python compatible data format using Numpy and stored into Zenodo.
 Thus, one is recommended to use twists_ailve on SageMath to read these sample data in Zenodo.
+The sample data can be downloaded from the following Zenodo link:

+***TODO Zenodo Data Link***

 The hardware systems for obtaining these sample data are
 - OS: Rocky Linux 8.6 with 64 bit support